computationalabstraction/Avaran/README.md

 <div align="center">
 <img src="./static/avaran.png" />
 </div>

+<h3>Alluring Monads for Javascript</h3>
 <hr/>

-> Monad transformers are wip
+> Monad transformers are also wip

-Alluring Monads for Javascript
+Avaran is a library which provides implementations of many widely used monads in functional programming languages such as `Haskell`, `F#` etc in Javascript.